Visiting Mount Stewart with your dog

 Where can my dog go?

-We love dogs at Mount Stewart and they are welcome in the pleasure grounds, woodland walks, courtyard, shop and tearoom.
+We love dogs at Mount Stewart and they are welcome in the pleasure grounds, woodland walks, courtyard and shop.
+PLease note that assistance dogs only are permitted in the house and Tea Room.
 There are cattle and sheep grazing across the site so please keep your dog on a short lead when outside of the dog exercise area.

 Off-Lead Area - Dog Exercise Area

 We have created a dog exercise area for our members and payers to enjoy and give your dogs a chance to stretch their legs off the lead.

 We ask that you maintain close control over your dog in the exercise area, meaning you are able to recall your dog in any situation at the first call and being able to clearly see your dog at all times.

 The dog exercise area is located next to Car Park 2.
 We would ask that you park in Car Park 1 or 2 and make your way to the Shepherds Hut at the trailhead to get your membership card scanned or pay your entry fee prior to using this facility.
 It is only with your support that we are able to open and maintain these facilities.
 Please do not park on the access road or in front of gates as this can cause an obstruction to our tenants, famers, delivery vehicles and the emergency services.